spautz/packagelint/README.md

 It's most useful when you have a group of projects that should all follow common standards, like having a `.npmrc` file, certain `.npmrc` settings, particular config values for ESLint or Jest, or a certain version of React.

+## At a Glance

+- `.packagelint.js` sets options and errorLevels for the rules you want to run.
+- You can create multiple copies of a rule by customizing its name: e.g., the `nvmrc` rule can be configured once to require a `.nvmrc` file with NodeJS >= 10, at errorLevel "error"; and again with NodeJS >= 14 at errorLevel "suggestion".
+- Reporters and exit code conditions may be customized to be strict or lenient.

+## How it works

+Under the hood, it's like a hybrid between ESLint and Jest: rules are configured as if they're for a linter, but they're evaluated and reported as if they're automated tests.

 ## NOT YET PUBLISHED

 This tool is not yet ready for public use.
 Version `0.1.0` will be the first public release.
 Full docs will be available